Henry Jones Ford: Biography

 Ford served as president of the American Political Science Association from 1918 to 1919.

-He died on 29 August 1925, in Blue Ridge Summit, Pennsylvania.
+He died on August 29, 1925, in Blue Ridge Summit, Pennsylvania.

 Quote

 "The constitutional ideal is noble; but the politicians are vile.
 If only the checks could be made more effective, if only a just balance of power could be established beyond the strength of the politicians to disarrange ... the constitution would work perfectly."

 Selected works

-The works marked with (e-book) are freely availables from Project Gutenberg:
+The works marked with (e-book) are freely available from Project Gutenberg: